Derivator Six Functor Formalisms -- Definition and Construction I: Pre-2-multiderivators

 We fix a diagram category $\Dia$ \cite[Definition 1.1.1]{Hor15} once and for all.
-From Section~\ref{CONSTRUCTION} on, we assume that in $\Dia$, in addition to the axioms of [loc.\@\ cit.], the construction of the diagrams ${}^\Xi I$ of \ref{PARTW} is permitted for any $I \in \Dia$.
-If one wants to specify $\Dia$, one would speak about e.g.\@ 2-pre-multiderivators, or fibered multiderivators, {\bf with domain $\Dia$}.
+From Section~\ref{CONSTRUCTION} on, we assume that in $\Dia$, in addition to the axioms of \cite{Hor15}, the construction of the diagrams ${}^\Xi I$ of \ref{PARTW} is permitted for any $I \in \Dia$.
+If one wants to specify $\Dia$, one would speak about e.g.\@ pre-2-multiderivators, or fibered multiderivators, {\em with domain $\Dia$}.
 For better readability we omit this.
 This is justified because all arguments of this article are completely formal, not depending on the choice of $\Dia$ at all.
 An exception is Theorem~\ref{MAINTHEOREM2} where Brown representability type results are applied.

-\begin{DEF} A {\bf 2-pre-multiderivator} is a functor $\SSS: \Dia^{1-\op} \rightarrow \text{2-$\mathcal{MCAT}$}$ which is strict in 1-morphisms (functors) and pseudo-functorial in 2-morphisms (natural transformations).
+\begin{DEF} A {\bf pre-2-multiderivator} is a functor $\SSS: \Dia^{1-\op} \rightarrow \text{2-$\mathcal{MCAT}$}$ which is strict in 1-morphisms (functors) and pseudo-functorial in 2-morphisms (natural transformations)\footnote{Here 2-$\mathcal{MCAT}$ denotes the 3-category of 2-multicategories.
+We will not refer to any 3-categorical language in the sequel.}.
 More precisely, it associates with a diagram $I$ a 2-multicategory $\SSS(I)$, with a functor $\alpha: I \rightarrow J$ a strict functor

 denoted also $\alpha^*$, if $\SSS$ is understood, and with a natural transformation $\mu: \alpha \Rightarrow \alpha'$ a pseudo-natural transformation

 such that the following holds: \begin{enumerate} \item The association